krb5/krb5/doc/admin/database.rst

 rpcbind (also known as portmapper) and the client looks up the port number to contact.
-In the MIT implementation, where interaction with some modern versions of rpcbind doesn't always work well, the port number must be specified in the config file on both the master and replica sides.
+In the MIT implementation, where interaction with some modern versions of rpcbind doesn't always work well, the port number must be specified in the config file on both the primary and replica sides.

 The Sun implementation hard-codes pathnames in ``/var/krb5`` for the